dd32/td-gh-ex/README.txt

 Changelog:
 ---------------------------------------------------

+1.0.5
+- New feature: It's now possible to display the author of a post in the post header.
+- Changed the display of dates to use the default date format specified in Settings > General instead of using a theme-based, localized date format.
+This allows for grammatically correct date formats in languages other than English where there is no translation available for Arjuna yet.
+- New localization: Italian
+- New localization: Lithuanian
 1.0.4
 - The bug from version 1.0.2 introduced another bug.
 We reverted the bug and would kindly refer you to the note in the README.txt file.
 1.0.3